Shiby-Mathew/README-Generator/README.md

 ## Description

-This is a demo application, generating README file automatically
+This is a demo application, generating README automatically

 ## Installation

 The following necessary software/tools must be installed to run this application:

-This is a demo no need to insatll
+This is a demo ,no need to install

 ## Usage